How do I troubleshoot 403 "Missing Authentication Token" errors from an API Gateway REST API endpoint?

 API Gateway REST API endpoints return Missing Authentication Token errors for two reasons:

 - The API request is made to a method or resource that doesn't exist.

 - The API request isn't signed when the API method has AWS Identity and Access Management (IAM) authentication turned on.

-To troubleshoot the error, do the following:
+To troubleshoot the error, do the following.

 Confirm that there's a method and resource configured in the API Gateway resource path

-Note: You must deploy the API for the changes to take effect.
+Important: You must deploy the API for the changes to take effect.

 Confirm that the API request is signed if the API method has IAM authentication turned on

 Confirm that you're sending the correct HTTP method request to the REST API endpoint